simpsonry1620/CapitolCompass/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it are governed by the CapitolCompass Code of Conduct.
+This project and everyone participating in it are governed by the CapitolCompass <a href="https://github.com/simpsonry1620/CapitolCompass/blob/main/CODE_OF_CONDUCT.md">Code of Conduct</a>.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [rsimpson@nvidia.com].

 ## What Can I Do?